hyperledger/aries-rfcs/features/0593-json-ld-cred-attach/README.md

 }
 ```

-An exhaustive description of the fields is out of scope here.
-Most fields are directly taken from the Verifiable Credential Data Model, and properties should align with the criteria described in the data model.
-A couple exceptions are made from the standard model:
+- `credential` - Required.
+Detail of the JSON-LD Credential that will be issued.
+Properties should align with the criteria described in the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model).
+The properties listed below are formally supported, but additional properties MAY be included if it conforms with the data model.
+A note indicates the property deviates from the criteria as defined by the data model.

-- `id` -- May be omitted in credential detail, but this doesn't mean the issued credential won't include an identifier.
-- `issuanceDate` -- Required in issued credential, but may be omitted in the credential detail.
-If present in the credential request it means the value will be used, otherwise a value will be picked by the issuer (most probably the current time).
-- `credentialStatus.id` -- Credential Status may be omitted completely, but if present the `id` property is required in the issued credential.
-As the id can be closely tied to the issuance process the property is not required for the credential request. `credentialStatus.type` is required if the credential is revocable.
+  - `@context`
+  - `type`
+  - `id`
+  - `issuer`
+  - `issuanceDate` - Optional.
+If specified the value from the credential detail must be used for the issued credential.
+If omitted the value will be set at time of issuance
+  - `expirationDate`
+  - `credentialSubject`
+  - `credentialSchema`

+- `options` - Required object defining additional options on how the credential is created.

-- `proofType` -- This is not a property defined by the VC data model, but indicates the proof types the holder requests for the credential.
-Entries match the `type` property of the [Proofs](https://www.w3.org/TR/vc-data-model/#proofs-signatures) object.
+  - `proofType` - Required list of proof types indicating the proof types to use for the linked data proof.
+Entries should match suites registered in the [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
 Multiple entries indicate that the credential will contain multiple proofs.
+  - `credentialStatus` - Optional object defining the credential status mechanism to use for the credential.
+MAY contain additional properties if required for the status method.
+Omitting the property indicates the issued credential will not include a credential status.
+    - `type` - Credential status method type to use for the credential.
+Required if `credentialStatus` object is present.

 ### `ld-proof-vc` attachment format

 Format identifier: `aries/ld-proof-vc@v1.0`

 This format is used to transmit a verifiable credential with linked data proof.
-The contents of the attachment is a standard JSON-LD Verifiable Credential object with linked data proof.
-The exact contents of the attachments match the properties from the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model) and the [Linked Data Proofs](https://w3c-ccg.github.io/ld-proofs) specification.
+The contents of the attachment is a standard JSON-LD Verifiable Credential object with linked data proof as defined by the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model) and the [Linked Data Proofs](https://w3c-ccg.github.io/ld-proofs) specification.

 ```json
 {